ethangutk/RaytracingProgram/README.md

 ## 🎓 About The Class
 #### CSE386 - The Foundation Of Computer Graphics
 I took this class in my junior year of college, and it brought a heavy focus on vectors and vector arithmetic.
 Mastering the skills of normalizing, morphing, and creating vectors was a dependency to do all of the fun stuff later down the road.
 We first learned about raytracing; this process takes every pixel and computes a color based on the “shapes” within the scene.
-When comparing this algorithm to an “object-ordered” algorithm, it is much slower in computation time, but it gave me a great understanding of how 3D scenes are rendered on computers.
+Compared to an “object-ordered” algorithm, it is much slower in computation time, but it gave me a great understanding of how 3D scenes are rendered on computers.
 Late in the class, we learned about “object-ordered rendering,” an algorithm that computes the color of shapes by object rather than by pixel.
-The course was a marathon rather than a sprint, as each topic was built on the other.
+The course was a marathon rather than a sprint, as the syllabus built each topic on the other.
 Overall, it was an impeccable class, and I would recommend anyone to learn this stuff if they have the opportunity.

 <br><br><br>
 ## ℹ About The Program
 This program revolves around the concept of raytracing.
 Raytracing is a term for a *fancy* algorithm that renders 3D images in computer graphics.
 The algorithm takes a viewing ray for every pixel within the window, “shoots” them into the scene, and calculates a color for the corresponding pixel.
-For example, if a window has a size of 200px by 100px, there will be 20,000 pixels, thus 20,000 viewing rays.
-After all the viewing rays have been calculated for the window, the algorithm will show the frame.
+For example, if a window is 200px by 100px, there will be 20,000 pixels, thus 20,000 viewing rays.
+After the algorithm calculates the viewing rays, the algorithm will show the frame.
 The calculation process for a single pixel can be as complex as you want it to be!
 For example, if I wanted my image to be super detailed, I could add shadows, reflections, anti-aliasing, transparent objects, etc. On the flip side, you can also make it very simple, only showing the ambient/silhouette of the things within the scene.
 The possibilities are truly endless.
 The process describes the flawless *elegancy* of programming.

 <br><br><br>
 ## 🧮 The *Fancy* Calculation Features
 ### ⭕ Anti-aliasing
-This is an elegant feature that you probably experience every day but are unaware it’s happening!
+This is an elegant feature you probably experience every day but are unaware it’s happening!
 This feature takes a nice ridged edge and will make it round with one simple calculation.
-There are many different intensities that you can choose to do, but for the sake of our program, we decided to use a three-by-three grid.
+You can choose to do many different intensities, but for the sake of our program, we decided to use a three-by-three grid.
 This will take a pixel and get the sum of every pixel’s colors (RGB) by shooting extra viewing rays to the surrounding pixels.
 Afterward, it will take the current pixel and reassign it with the average color, creating those buttery smooth images. <br><br>
 Example of a 3x3 grid:
 | ↘ | ⬇ | ↙
 | :---: | :---: | :---: